ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 before resuming his conversation.
 "As Abel fell back from the force of my punch, the base of his skull landed on the corner of the alter before bouncing off and hitting the floor.
 It all happened in such a short span of time.
-By the time I saw him falling back, I glanced over to see the alter, and by the time I realized his head was on a direct path to the corner, I looked over to see his head already colliding with the alter and smearing it with drips of liquid blood.
+By the time I saw him falling back, I glanced over to see the alter.
+When I realized his head was on a direct path to the corner, I looked over to see his head already colliding with the alter and smearing it with drips of liquid blood.
 The sound of the "thud" I heard when his skull hit the alter was the most innocuous yet dreadful sounds I have ever heard in my life.
-It was as if his head was a watermelon and the alter was an icepick that gutted the insides.
+It was as if his head was a watermelon and the alter was an icepick that gutted the insides before it dropped to the floor.

 "Immediately, I saw blood start to drain from the wound that was just made.
 I knelt down next to him, turned Abel on to his back, and put his head in my